Surface Sanding / Planing

-See below of some examples of surface sanding and planing
+See below for examples of surface sanding and planing results.

 Adhesive on the surface.